-Neem home treatment of scabies is by far the safest and most effective way to get rid of this horrible parasite.
-Why not try a neem natural home remedy for scabies before you turn to any nasty over the counter or prescription medication?
+Neem home treatment of scabies is often a safer and more effective way to get rid of this horrible parasite.
+Why not try a neem natural home remedy for scabies before you turn to any nasty over the counter or prescription medications?

-You can fight scabies with neem home remedies and in addition you are doing your skin a favor.
+You can fight scabies with neem home remedies and at the same time do your skin a favor.

 Dealing with a beginning scabies infestation:

 If you only have localized lesions and itching in one or several spots, it may be enough to treat that area regularly with a good neem cream, lotion, salve or ointment.
 Those neem products may contain neem leaf extract, or both leaf extract and neem oil.
 Both ingredients affect the scabies mite.

 Not only does neem deal with the scabies mites, it also soothes the itch and softens and moisturizes dry, cracked skin.
 All forms of neem contain aspirin like substances that reduce redness, inflammation and pain associated with any secondary infections.
 Neem's antibacterial properties also kill the bacteria responsible for the infection.

 If larger areas are affected, bathing is a good solution.
 You can add several table spoons of pure neem oil to a hot bath.

 If using neem oil, add some liquid soap or other emulsifier first to dissolve the oil.

 Alternatively you can use the neem leaf by making a strong cup of tea from fresh or dried neem leaf and adding it to the bath, or using a "bath tea bag" that you add directly to your hot bath.

 Soak in the neem bath for fifteen to twenty minutes.
 Then wash yourself down with neem soap, and after the bath use a neem lotion, salve or cream liberally on your whole body.